 The Bronze Age at Tel Goded

-Small finds were found on the site on a relatively large area from the Early Bronze Age 3.
+Small finds were found across a relatively large area from the Early Bronze Age 3.
 No fortifications were found from this period.
 From the Middle Bronze Age, fortification batteries were found in the southern part of the mound and two shaft graves.
 Researchers Bliss and Macalister noted the conspicuous absence of Late Bronze Age artifacts at the site.

 The Iron Age

-From the Iron Age 2, remains of agricultural activity and remains of buildings that were violently destroyed (including a burnt human skeleton) were found at Tel Goded.
-From the 2nd Iron Age, 37 jar handles with the imprint “lmlk” and 15 private jar imprints dating to the days of King Hezekiah (eighth century BC) were found in a destruction layer.
+From the Iron Age II, remains of agricultural activity and remains of buildings that were violently destroyed (including a burnt human skeleton) were found at Tel Goded.
+From the Iron Age II period, 37 jar handles with the imprint “lmlk” and 15 private jar imprints dating to the days of King Hezekiah (8th century BC) were found in a destruction layer.
 The research hypothesizes that this ruin belongs to the Assyrian campaign of Sennacherib in 701 BCE to suppress Hezekiah’s rebellion.
 This dating even corresponds to the period of activity of the prophet Micah (as mentioned, some researchers speculate that the site should be identified with his city Moreshet Gat).

 Late periods